shajon1211045/vgg_face_bollywood_celebrity_lookalike/README.md

 <h1> vgg_face_bollywood_celebrity_lookalike</h1>

-<h2>In this project I created a streamlit app that takes picture of a person's face and the suggests which of the 100 bollywood celebrities he/she looks closest to.
+In this project I created a streamlit app that takes picture of a person's face and the suggests which of the 100 bollywood celebrities he/she looks closest to.
 I used the weights from the vgg-16 model using transfer learning method.
-I trained more than 8,000 total pictures of those celebrities and store those matrices for those pictures.</h2>
+I trained more than 8,000 total pictures of those celebrities and store those matrices for those pictures.

 <h1>The basic function of the app is -</h1>